OrangeFox86/DreamPicoPort-API/README.md

 # DreamPicoPort-API
 USB-host-side API for host-mode DreamPicoPort

-This is currently a work in progress, but it is at least usable.

 ## Compiling Using Conan

 If [conan](https://conan.io) is installed, it may be used to compile this API.
 Simply execute the following within this repository's root directory.